-Engineers Stamp information: We can provide engineering stamps for over 20 states in the US.
-Call us to find out if your state is one of them.
+Engineers Stamp information: We can provide engineering stamps for 24 states in the US and CIPH Certification in Canada.
+Call us to learn more.

 Finished floor information: We have a thorough list of hardwood manufacturers who endorse their products over Warmboard.
 We also have 3rd party test results for several tile applications for your builder or tile installer as well as information on other types of flooring.